 Artificial sweeteners: "This is something most people don't know — artificial sweeteners such as aspartame remain unchanged in the digestive system," Hooper tells LIVESTRONG.com.
 "As in, they don't break down like regular food."
 That becomes a problem when your gut bacteria try to feed on them.
 The fact that your gut bugs can't break them down causes gas and bloating.

 High-fructose foods: "Fructose, a natural sugar added to many processed foods, is difficult for many people to digest," Dr. Sonpal says.
-According to a January 2014 paper in Current Gastroenterology Reports, it's suspected that as fructose has become more common in our diets today, more people are suffering from the inability to digest the sugar properly.
+According to a January 2014 paper in Current Gastroenterology Reports, it's suspected that as fructose has become more common in our diets today, more people are unable to digest the sugar properly.

 The report concluded that many people who think they have irritable bowel syndrome (IBS) actually have fructose malabsorption and intolerance instead, because humans have a limited ability to absorb fructose.